shoppertrail/shoppertrail-uat-guide/README.md

 ---

 ## ID 2.
-About Page Content & Media
+About ShopperTrail Page Content & Media

 1. **Scenario ID 2:** Click **About** in the main menu.
 2. **Verify:**
+   - Modal (pop up box) shows informing the user that all information is in one place.
+   - Now navigate *back* to the homepage and again to the *About ShopperTrail* page the modal should not* appear.
-   - Two sections (“For Stores” and “For Customers”) display appropriate heading and text.
+   - Two sections are available “For Customers” and “For Store Partners”
+     - Clicking one section should change the table of contents
+   - Scroll through a few sections of the table of contents to make sure there are no glitches, no need to read everything.
-   - At least one video thumbnail (with camcorder emoji) plays on click.
+   - Click a section with a video thumbnail (camcorder emoji).
+Ensure video plays on click.
 3. **Expected:** Content is present and legible; video playback initiates on tap/click.

 ---